evatoj/evatoj/README.md

 Hello, Earthling!
-I'm João Victor, Welcome to my profile \ (•◡•) / About me...
+I'm João Victor, Welcome to my profile \ (•◡•) / <br />
+About me...

 👋 Greetings!
 I was born in 2002, in João Pessoa, the easternmost city in the americas;